Blushing and Social Anxiety

-Fear of Blushing (Erythrophobia)
+Fear of Blushing

 In extreme cases, erythrophobia can be very life-limiting and isolating if the fear causes you to avoid social interaction altogether.

-Some blushing is normal and common
+Some blushing is a normal human response

 See this quote from our contributor George: “I suffered from intense blushing (and fear of blushing, that caused more blushing!) from the age of 14 up to age 50).
 It meant that I shied away from encounters and acted the fool in order to cover it up.
 But this isn’t the way to go.
 What I do now – when I blush – is to try and own the reaction/situation; simply say to the to those you are talking to, “I’m sorry, can I take a second….I don’t find this easy” or be honest and say, “I sometimes get anxious with people….can I take a second to relax”.
 You’ll be (pleasantly) surprised that people usually understand this and will give you the time (and support) to get yourself sorted.
 If you do this often enough it will become second nature, and you’ll find that – in time – you will blush less (or worry less about blushing).
 It’s worked for me, and I rarely blush now, whatever the situation.
 Try it…and where you can try and be honest about how you’re feeling with others.
-I hope this helps”
+I hope this helps”.

 Identify your triggers